 Gather your financial documents.

-The first step in getting ready for the tax deadline is gathering all the necessary financial paperwork.
-If your business uses accounting software, you can complete this step rather quickly, as your income, expenses, and sales transactions are just a few mouse clicks away.
-Next, you will need hard copies (or electronic copies) of all of your company’s receipts so you will not miss any potential tax deductions.
+The first item on our list of last-minute tax strategies is to gather your financial documents.
+If your small business uses accounting software, you can complete this step quickly, as your income, expenses, and sales transactions are just a few mouse clicks away.
+Next, you will need hard copies (or electronic copies) of all of your business’s receipts so you will not miss any potential tax deductions.

-There are numerous expenses that can be deducted, so avoid throwing any receipts or invoices away.
-Common businesses expenses include advertising, travel, equipment depreciation, business insurance, professional fees, office supplies, and office rent.
+You can deduct numerous expenses, so avoid throwing any receipts or invoices away.
+Typical businesses expenses include advertising, travel, equipment depreciation, business insurance, professional fees, office supplies, and office rent.

 Get the correct IRS form(s).

-After you collect all of your company’s financial documents, you need to get the appropriate IRS form.
+After collecting all of your financial documents, you need to get the appropriate IRS form.
 This will be determined by the type of legal structure your business has.
-If you operate as a sole proprietorship, you will need to use Form 1040 and a Schedule C form, which will be included with your personal income tax return.
+For example, if you operate as a sole proprietorship, you will need to use Form 1040 and a Schedule C form, including your personal income tax return.
 If you operate as a “C” Corporation or an “S” Corporation, you will need to use Form 1120 or Form 1120-S, respectively.
-If you operate as a Partnership, you will need to use Form 1065.
+Finally, if you operate as a Partnership, you will need to use Form 1065.

 It is important to remember that “C” Corporations and Partnerships will also need to use Form 941, which deals with employment taxes.
-You can use the Schedule C form if your business is a limited liability corporation (LLC), but you will need to include Form 1120 if you treat your LLC as a corporation.
-If you converted your LLC to a “C” corporation last year, there are steps you need to take to avoid paying too much in taxes, or not paying enough in taxes, the latter of which can result in costly tax penalties.
+If your business is a limited liability corporation (LLC), you can use the Schedule C form, but you will need to include Form 1120 if you treat your LLC as a corporation.
+If you converted your LLC to a “C” corporation last year, you need to take steps to avoid paying too much in taxes or not paying enough in taxes, which can result in costly tax penalties.

-Having a licensed certified public accountant (CPA) handle your company’s taxes is recommended whether you are filing early, or at the last minute.
-That is because a CPA is familiar with the very latest tax laws and tax codes as they relate to small businesses like yours.
+Having a licensed, certified public accountant (CPA) handle your taxes is recommended whether you are filing early or at the last minute.
+A CPA is familiar with the latest tax laws and tax codes related to small businesses like yours.
 As a result, you can save money, and your deductions can be maximized.

-Moreover, a CPA knows how to prepare your tax return in adherence to IRS guidelines, which can help prevent your company from being audited down the road.
-If you file your company’s taxes without the help of a CPA, you will most likely find yourself working long hours with mountains of paperwork.
-The multitude of line items on your tax return can be confusing, and you can’t afford to make any mistakes.
+Moreover, a CPA knows how to prepare your tax return in adherence to IRS guidelines, which can help prevent your small business from being audited down the road.
+If you file your taxes without the help of a CPA, you will most likely find yourself working long hours with mountains of paperwork.
+In addition, the multitude of line items on your tax return can be confusing, and you can’t afford to make any mistakes.